Osteoporosis and Osteopenia (bone loss)

 What medications are used to treat osteoporosis?

-Estrogen is very effective at slowing down bone loss, but in view of its additional risks, it is not recommended solely for that indication.
+Estrogen is very effective at slowing down bone loss, but in view of its additional risks, it is not recommended as first line therapy solely for that indication.
 There are other agents used for treating osteoporosis.
 Bisphosphonates are a group of drugs that inhibit bone breakdown.
 Fosamax (now available in the generic alendronate) was one of the first, and is still probably the most widely used, non-hormonal medication for the prevention and treatment of osteoporosis.
 Actonel and Boniva are two other commonly used oral bisphosphonates with the advantage that they can be taken monthly instead of weekly.
 A more recent entry is Reclast, administered as a once a year intravenous infusion.
 The oral bisphosphonates are taken with a full glass of water upon arising in the morning before you consume anything else.
 After taking them, you must remain upright (No, you can’t go back to bed) and cannot eat or drink anything for at least 30-60 minutes (longer is better) for optimal absorption.
 A newer oral bisphosphonate, Atelvia, can be taken after breakfast.
 Some people develop upper gastrointestinal distress from oral bisphosphonates.
 If you have a history of reflux (“heartburn”) or gastritis, Reclast may be a better option.

 Prolia is an example of a different class of medication that also helps you retain bone mass.
 It is administered as a subcutaneous injection every six months.
 Prolia can lower your calcium level so you should have a normal level before starting Prolia.
 The most common side effects are bone, joint, or muscle pain.
 Prolia may increase the risk of serious infections so you should probably avoid it if you have a tendency toward getting infections.
 You should also avoid it if you have poor kidney function, a history of pancreatitis, or a history of severe allergic reactions (anaphylaxis).